-- If you have two weeks vacation time and you want to see the highlights of an unpredictable (read 3rd world) country, then I’d recommend a GAP trip.
+- If you have two weeks vacation time and you want to see the highlights of an unpredictable (read 3rd world) country.
+Then I’d recommend a G Adventures trip.

 - If you think Muslims are terrorists or that traveling is dangerous, I would encourage you to reevaluate your bias, check out some crime statistics, “simmer down” and book a trip to Morocco.

 - Do the math.
 I have a travel spreadsheet that I use to calculate the trip price + local payment + food + activities/shopping = total price / days = Price per day.
 Now, if this price per day is less than you could do solo, go for it.
 For example: I found a 3 week Intrepid trip to Morocco on sale for $580 + 475 local payment.
 It included a camel trek in the Sahara, some guided hikes and a few breakfasts.
 So excluding food and shopping, that’s $50/day.
 Lonely Planet says you can get by on $40 if you’re really slumming it.
 So going with Intrepid in this instance was a no brainer!
 It would have been difficult to find all the transport and lodging for less than that as a solo traveler.